 On 14 March 2014 the National Telecommunications and Information Administration (NTIA) announced its intent to transition its stewardship of the Internet Assigned Numbers Authority (IANA) functions and related root zone management to the global multistakeholder community.
 NTIA asked ICANN to convene a multistakeholder process to develop a proposal for the transition.

 As initial discussions of the IANA Stewardship Transition were taking place, the ICANN community raised the broader topic of the impact of the transition on ICANN's current accountability mechanisms.
-From this dialogue, the Enhancing ICANN Accountability process was developed to propose reforms that would see ICANN realize a level of accountability to the global multistakeholder community that is satisfactory in the absence of its historical contractual relationship with the U.S. Government.
+From this dialogue, the Enhancing ICANN Accountability process was developed to propose reforms that would see ICANN attain a level of accountability to the global multistakeholder community that is satisfactory in the absence of its historical contractual relationship with the U.S. Government.
 This contractual relationship has been perceived as a backstop with regard to ICANN’s organization-wide accountability since 1998.

-Informed by community discussions and public comment periods, the final Revised Enhancing ICANN Accountability: Process and Next Steps includes considering how ICANN's broader accountability mechanisms should be strengthened in light of the transition, including a review of existing accountability mechanisms such as those within the ICANN and the Affirmation of Commitments.
+Informed by community discussions and public comment periods, the final Revised Enhancing ICANN Accountability: Process and Next Steps includes considering how ICANN's broader accountability mechanisms should be strengthened in light of the transition, including a review of existing accountability mechanisms such as those within the ICANN Bylaws and the Affirmation of Commitments.

 The Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability) was convened, designed and approved by a Drafting Team (DT) composed of five ICANN community groups.
-The CCWG Charter was circulated for adoption on 3 November – see appendix B.
+The CCWG-Accountability Charter was circulated for adoption on 3 November – see appendix B.

-The CCWG-Accountability consists of 222 people, organized as 26 members, appointed by and accountable to the CCWG chartering organizations, 254 participants, who participate as individuals, and 48 mailing list observers.
+The CCWG-Accountability consists of 222 people, organized as 26 members, appointed by and accountable to the CCWG-Accountability chartering organizations, 154 participants, who participate as individuals, and 48 mailing list observers.

-The CCWG also includes:
+The CCWG-Accountability also includes:

-1 ICANN liaison who brings the voice of the and experience to activities and deliberations;
+1 ICANN Board liaison who brings the voice of the Board and Board experience to activities and deliberations;

 1 ICANN staff representative who provides input into the deliberations;